Do Reusable Nappies really save money?

 Even though there are many benefits to using reusables, some parents might still be worried to use them due to how hygienic they are and how hard it is to wash them.

-Reusables cloth nappies are extremely sanitary and easy to wash, especially when you have had the experience of doing it a few times.
+Cloth nappies are extremely sanitary and easy to wash, especially when you have had the experience of doing it a few times.
 Simply flush waste down the toilet, rinse the nappy to avoid any stains becoming permanent, and then place in a bucket until you’re ready to load the cloth nappy into the washing machine.
 When you're ready to do your laundry, use regular detergent, wash with other clothes and wash at an average temperature.

 The best reusable nappies

 There are many different types of reusable nappies, and it’s a good idea for parents to research which ones would be best for them and their baby before purchasing a cloth nappy starter set.
-The different types of reusable nappies include:
+The different types of nappies include:

 There are slightly different costs to each of the reusables above, which is something to consider if cost-saving is your biggest motivation for using cloth nappies.
 If you are still unsure which to choose, our Reusable Nappy Quiz will give you a better idea.